Migrants march to Courthouse protesting inhumane treatment - NewsBreak

 EL PASO, Texas ( KTSM ) – A group of migrants marched from the Sacred Heart Church located in the Segundo Barrio to the El Paso County Courthouse Wednesday, protesting inhumane treatment.

 Most of them marching against the extension of Title 42, which was announced on Dec.
-27. Many of them who have been using Sacred Heart Church as a sanctuary do not have the proper paperwork that would allow them to leave El Paso legally.TSA intercepted record number of firearms at security checkpoints in 2022
+27. Many of them who have been using Sacred Heart Church as a sanctuary do not have the proper paperwork that would allow them to leave El Paso legally.Immigrants contribute $4.8 billion to El Paso economy, business groups say

 They now risk being expelled to Mexico which leaves them with nowhere to go.
 One man from Venezuela, Angelo Parra, says all he wants is to be accepted into the United States.